elgervb/skeletonSPA/README.md

 start               | Task to start a server and used the live reload functionality.
 Depends on: server styles              | Compile Sass into Css and minify it.
 Minified and non-minified versions are copied to the dist folder.
-This will also auto prefix vendor specific rules. test                | run all tests using Karma todo                | Output TODO's & FIXME's in markdown and json file as well watch               | Watches changes to Sass, javascript and images.
-On change this will run the appropriate task, either: styles, templates, scripts or images. watch:test          | watch file changes and run tests
+This will also auto prefix vendor specific rules. test                | run all tests using Karma test:e2e            | Run End to End (e2e) tests with Protractor test:watch          | watch file changes and run tests todo                | Output TODO's & FIXME's in markdown and json file as well watch               | Watches changes to Sass, javascript and images.
+On change this will run the appropriate task, either: styles, templates, scripts or images.

 ### Arguments ###